stoplightio/spectral/docs/guides/4-custom-rulesets.md

 ## Recommended or All

 Rules by default are considered "recommended" (equivalent to a rule having) `recommended: true` but they can also be marked as not recommended with `recommended: false`.
-This can help scenarios like rolling out rulesets across API landscapes witha lot of legacy APIs which might have a hard time following every rule immediately.
+This can help scenarios like rolling out rulesets across API landscapes with a lot of legacy APIs which might have a hard time following every rule immediately.
 A two-tier system for rules can be helpful here, to avoid requiring several rulesets for this basic use-case.

 You can try this out with the core OpenAPI ruleset.
 If you simply extend the ruleset, by default you will only get the recommended rules.